| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 testimony about the symbols definitely not being on tape was absolutely

-During the sessions in Washington, D.C., the professional illustrator
+correct.
+A Remarkable Resemblance During the sessions in Washington, D.C., the professional illustrator

 who was present drew a very accurate depiction of what Jesse, Jr.,